wp-plugins/opentickets-community-edition/readme.txt

 * initial public release

 == Upgrade Notice ==

+= 1.10.29 =
+Have you had problems with the PDF output for tickets?
+This patch finalizes the changes that will resolve these issues.

 = 1.10.16 =
 Thanks to H.T. (@ht-2) we now have a German Translation.
 1.10.16 includes this translation.